 - Sudden and uncontrollable movement of the body

-As it develops, the mental symptoms will worsen.
-Many of them even fell into a coma.
-Heart failure, respiratory failure, pneumonia or other infections generally lead to death.
 The disease usually takes seven months, although in some of those with the disease, it can live normally within a year or two after diagnosis.
 In some of those with a rare variant of CJD Brain Disease, the more likely symptom to occur at first is dementia’s lost ability to think and remember.

 Causes of CJD Brain Disease